 Submodule 2 Activities Summary:

-List the activities learners will be completing during the module, and in the sequence they will be completed.
+List the activities learners will be completing during the module, and in the sequence, they will be completed.
 Please indicate which activities are graded, and which ones are not.
 All activities must match the stated module objectives listed above.
 The following list displays examples of activities that may be included.
 If you have questions about the activities you would like to include in the course, please speak to Learning Services.

 Interactive lesson mission (Complete reading of the lesson is graded, and this is confirmed by finishing the informal assessment inside the lesson)